Asiana Treks

 Currency Exchange:

 The Nepalese rupee is Nepali currency, and 1 USD is approximately 130 NPR.
 Only NPR is accepted in Nepal, so it's best to bring cash to facilitate transactions.
-Banks and ATMs in Kathmandu provide currency exchange services, but note that most banks prefer new, crisp notes.
+Banks and ATMs in Kathmandu provide currency exchange services, but note that most banks prefer new, crisp notess

-Luggage and extra storage:
+Porter, Luggage and extra Luggage storage:

 We cover the cost of porters for your luggage, but the maximum weight limit is 12 kg per person.
 Each porter carries luggage for two trekkers; please share a duffle bag with another.
 Our porters will carry up to 25 kg each.
 If you need a porter for yourself, we can arrange that.
 We also recommend carrying a small backpack for your valuables and important documents.
 You can leave extra luggage at our office for free and at a hotel in Pokhara, Namche, etc.